What does the

 al-Tabari 8:40 - "Aisha, the Mother of the Faithful, was asked, ‘How did the Messenger of Allah behave?’
 She replied, ‘His eye did not weep for anyone."
 In real life, Muhammad was not a compassionate man.

 It is common for Western multiculturalists to project their own values onto others.
 If Western religion instills virtues such as kindness and universal charity, then surely Islam must do the same... shouldn't it?

+Not really.
 The number of verses in the Quran that define and advocate virtue is far less than those promoting hate and violence.
 Likewise, historical accounts of Muhammad acting or speaking in a manner consistent with Judeo-Christian values are so scarce that Islamic scholars have had to explicitly authorize the dissemination of hadith outside the boundaries of acceptable reliability: "Mildly weak hadith can be freely used to establish the virtues of deeds."
 (Islam Online)